QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 #### Use PersistentVolumeClaim

-The examples above show that, to use PersistentVolume, the volume should be created at first, then input volume ID in configuration file and bind it to specified service.
-It is very hard for resource migration.
-To solve this limitation, Kubernetes provides PersistentVolumeClaim, which just needs to define the requirement of volume.
-Creation and destruction will be handled by Kubernetes automatically.
+The examples above show that, to use PersistentVolume, the volume needs to be created at first, then input volume ID in the configuration file and bind it to a specified service.
+It is very hard for resource migration because of hard code in the configurations.
+To solve this limitation, Kubernetes provides PersistentVolumeClaim, which just claims volume needs.
+Volumen creation and destruction will be handled by Kubernetes automatically.

 Define StorageClass: